google/WebFundamentals/src/content/en/updates/2019/01/shape-detection.md

 Success: Following a successful Origin Trial,
 [barcode detection has now launched](../08/barcode-detection).

-Warning: We’re currently working the specification for this API as part of the [capabilities project](/web/updates/capabilities).
+Warning: We’re currently working on the specification for this API as part of the [capabilities project](/web/updates/capabilities).
 We’ll keep this post updated as this new API moves from design to implementation.